suyash-rgb/Postal-Probe/README.md

 * **Comprehensive Data Coverage:** Access to detailed information on post offices, pin codes, districts, states, and more.
 * **RESTful API:** A well-documented API for seamless integration with various applications and services.
-* **Data Accuracy and Updates:** Regular updates to ensure data accuracy and reflect the latest changes in the postal service.
-* **Scalability and Performance:** Designed to handle a large volume of requests and provide fast response times.
 * **User-Friendly Tools:** Intuitive tools and interfaces for easy data retrieval and management.
-* **Secure Authentication:** Robust authentication and authorization mechanisms to protect data access.
 * **Search Functionality:** Ability to search postal data based on various parameters.
 * **Filters and Pagination:** Functionality to filter and paginate results for efficient data retrieval.
-* **Bulk Data Export:** Options to export data in various formats (e.g., CSV, JSON) for offline use.

 ## Architecture